nhnt11/WEE-Shield-Study-Template/README.md

 ## Under the hood
 - This template implements a WebExtension Experiment API called firefoxhooks, accessible via browser.firefoxhooks.
 - The API provides a simple event listener mechanism that allows passing objects from the privileged context to the extension context.
 See gEventListener in background.js.
-- FirefoxHooks.jsm manages a bunch of things such as importing scripts into a shared scope.
-You should define imports, consts, etc in Globals.jsm (there's a comment with more info in that file).
+- Globals.jsm is the entry point of the shared scope into which Firefox code is to be plugged in.
+Globals.jsm is loaded immediately upon addon installation from the firefoxhooks API implementation (api.js).
 - ChromeUtils.import doesn't seem to work for resources that are packaged in an archive, so Services.scriptloader.loadSubScript is substituded everywhere.
-The imports are done in a way that FirefoxHooks.jsm, Globals.jsm, and Experiment.jsm all share the same global scope.
+The imports are done in a way that Globals.jsm, FirefoxHooks.jsm, and Experiment.jsm all share the same global scope.
-- Examples of imports are found in FirefoxHooks.jsm.
+- FirefoxHooks.jsm implements the WEE API, and tells Experiment.jsm when to init() and cleanup().
 - The event mechanism is used in the template for Telemetry, but can easily be repurposed.
 - Shield studies are not supposed to be re-installed after the add-on is disabled/uninstalled by the user.
 FirefoxHooks.jsm takes care of nuking the addon installation if this happens.